wepasch/LocalRag/README.md

 that directory will be embedded by the embedding model into the chroma db.
 If there is no existing chroma db, it should be created at CHROMA_PATH in the first run.
 - de.thb.tm.rag.rag_cli.py can be run with the *-q* option . *-q* is followed by the question for the rag system.
 The resulting dialog is printed to console.

+## rag frontend
+### Usage
+Run from project directory:<br>
+_streamlit run src/de/thb/tm/rag/rag_frontend.py --server.port 12345_